EvanHiggins98/GlobalElectricCircuitArchive/GlobalCircuitGroundStation/README.md

 The advanced tab is very similar to the main tab but contains agregate data in place of some other informaiton.
 #### Uplink
 The uplink tab is the main way of sending commands to the device in flight in order to drop ballasts or cutdown the device.

+---

+## GPS Map
+The GPS map offers a more visual way to track the location of the device in flight.
+On the right of the map are some controls.
+The map is limited to 400 datapoints to avoid timeout issues.

+### Time Frame Control
+The time frame control allows the user to choose what time to start from.

+### Packet MCU ID
+The packet mcuID control allows the user to filter by mcuID

+### Iridium IMEI
+The iridium IMEI controll allows the user to filter by IMEI